rsharma0/crypto-dashboard/README.md

 ## About the Project

 This app was built using React on the frontend and Node.js (with Express) on the backend.
 It pulls crypto market data from CoinGecko and stores user portfolio entries in a Supabase database.
+It uses Chart.js to graph your holdings and TailwindCSS for styling and animation.
 It’s designed to be fast, mobile-friendly, and easy to use.

 ## Target Browsers